dbrang/BrainTRACE/README.md

 # BrainTRACE #

-This is a MATLAB GUI for placing electrode grids on 3d brain models generated from .pial or .mgz files created Abbey Roelofs, Michael Egan, Tyler Slouf, and David Brang at the University of Michigan
+This is a MATLAB GUI for placing subdural ECoG grids on 3D brain models generated from .pial or .mgz files.
+Program was created Abbey Roelofs, Michael Egan, Tyler Slouf, and David Brang at the University of Michigan.

 ## Getting Started